waltercai/pqo-opensource/README.md

 java -cp BoundSketch/src/.:BoundSketch/combinatoricslib3-3.2.0.jar:BoundSketch/jsqlparser-1.2-SNAPSHOT.jar:BoundSketch/postgresql-42.2.0.jar Driver
 ~~~~

-Output will be written to the `output/results` directory
+Runtimes will be written to the `output/results` directory.
+Descriptions of the physical join plans are written to `output/raw` directory.